 Bond discounts are deferred and amortized over the life of the related debt using the interest method in the government-wide financial statements.
-With the implementation of GASB 65 (discussed below), bond issuance costs are recognized as expenses in the period incurred.
-The amounts of unamortized bond discount at June 30, 2014 and 2013, were \$97 and \$133, respectively, which were net of accumulated amortization of \$427 and \$392, respectively.
+The amounts of unamortized bond discount at June 30, 2015 and 2014, were \$67 and \$97, respectively, which were net of accumulated amortization of \$457 and \$427, respectively.